Exoplanet: Direct imaging

 Planets are extremely faint compared to their parent stars.
 For example, a Sun-like star is about a billion times brighter than the reflected light from any exoplanet orbiting it.
 It is difficult to detect such a faint light source, and furthermore, the parent star causes a glare that tends to wash it out.
 It is necessary to block the light from the parent star to reduce the glare while leaving the light from the planet detectable; doing so is a major technical challenge which requires extreme optothermal stability.
-All exoplanets that have been directly imaged are both large (more massive than Jupiter) and widely separated from their parent stars.
+Almost all exoplanets that have been directly imaged are both large (more massive than Jupiter) and widely separated from their parent stars.

 Specially designed direct-imaging instruments such as Gemini Planet Imager, VLT-SPHERE, and SCExAO will image dozens of gas giants, but the vast majority of known extrasolar planets have only been detected through indirect methods.